verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).

-To back up or restore Rancher , `rancherBackup` needs to be enabled.
+To back up or restore Rancher, you must first enable `rancherBackup`.

-1. The following configuration shows how to enable `rancherBackup`.
+1. The following configuration shows you how to enable `rancherBackup`.

     ```yaml
     $ kubectl apply -f -<<EOF